Bodywork in Harley St, London W1

 About my Bodywork

 I began work as a sports and remedial massage / soft tissue therapist in 2004.
 Clients came to see me with physical pain and stress.
 I noticed holding patterns in the body, and utilised my mindfulness and meditation training to help explore breathing function, and help others gain greater awareness of physicality.
 I found this very exciting, and it encouraged me to explore further.

 Clients began to arrive with different presentations of pain, in stomach, abdomen, chest, pelvis and neck, I went on to train in techniques such as Cranial Sacral Therapy and Visceral Manipulation.
 I began to work releasing deeply held tensions and traumas within the body.
 I developed an interest in working with scar tissue, easing uncomfortable restrictions caused by post-surgery hysterectomies, caesarean sections (C sections) and implants.

 My experiences in weightlifting, climbing, diving, martial arts, dance, and the performing arts helped me to understand movement, and physical movement patterns.
 I developed a daily practice in Ashtanga yoga, and qualified as a yoga teacher.
-This background helps me understand clients’ movement dysfunction, and provide bespoke, helpful routines that can strengthen and support the physical structure.
+This background helped me understand clients’ movement dysfunction, and I provided bespoke, helpful routines that strengthened and supported the physical structure.

 Get in touch!

 If you’d like to find out more, please privately message me here, leaving your telephone number, and a good time to call you for a free, and confidential preliminary chat.